-Roasted Eggplant, Zucchini and Red Pepper – flavorful roasted fresh vegetables are layered with pesto and Fontina cheese and then baked.
+Roasted Eggplant, Zucchini and Red Pepper is a scrumptious vegetarian main dish that’s so full of rich flavors, you’re meat-eating friends will love it, too.
+Roasted fresh vegetables are layered with vibrant pesto and creamy Fontina cheese and then baked.
+So easy, so impressive – and oh, so yummy, too!

 8 slices eggplant (around 1/2-inch thick)